 Section 1.8.
 The President, and each of the other Officers listed in Sections 1.2-1.7, shall submit an annual written report to the general Assembly.

 Section 2.1.
 For the purpose of defining the terms of the Steering Committee members, a year is the calendar year.

 Section 2.2.
 Presidents are elected to serve a first year as President-Elect, a second and third year as President, and a fourth year as Past President.
 Presidents are ineligible for nomination for six years after leaving office.

 Section 2.3.
 If the President is absent or incapacitated, either the Past-President or the President-Elect, depending on the year, shall act as President.
 In case the Past-President and the President-Elect are both absent or incapacitated, the senior elected member of the Steering Committee shall act as President.

 Section 3.1.
 In the event of the incapacity of any Officer, her/his place will remain vacant until the next Annual Elections.
 Incapacity shall be determined by the Steering Committee.

 Article III.
 The Steering Committee

 Section 3.
-An elected member of the Steering Committee who has completed a three-year term on the Steering Committee shall not be eligible for nomination to the Steering Committee for six years following the term of office.
+An elected member of the Steering Committee who has completed a four-year term on the Steering Committee shall not be eligible for nomination to the Steering Committee for six years following the term of office.

 a) The Steering Committee shall meet in person at least once a year.